 How has your week been?
 Has your week been one of perseverance? …that’s such a heavy word isn’t it, but it is one word that keeps coming up for me this week.
 We are persevering and enduring with hopefully a little blooming.
 Good things are still happening, but it is with the things that I have persevered with that have shown the best results.
 We should be SO proud of ourselves, because we have shown such great strength and we have kept going.

-We are all super heroes!
+We are real-life super heroes!

 It would seem that we have a few more weeks to go until we come out of our cocoons, and I’m not sure the beautiful butterfly will emerge just yet…eek!
 Let’s give the hairdressers and salons the chance to open up first haha.
 One thing is for sure though, we will be different people coming out of this, hopefully knowing ourselves a bit better if nothing else.
 We have spent difficult time with ourselves, without the every day noise and busyness to hide behind….most of us will have reassessed our lives in some way and considered what we want to carry forward?
 What way of thinking will we not go back to?